jihoshin28/codeitout/README.md

 ### NPX

-The easiest way to run the platform is by running `npx codeitout serve` in an empty folder on your local machine.
+The easiest way to run the platform is by running `npx codeitout serve` in your CLI.
+You'll want to create a new folder,

 This command will ask you permission to download necessary files from NPM, and then start your Express server right away.